top of page

 So, the ultimate question is: do grains and fillers deserve their bad rep?

-It's fair to say that carbohydrates can provide a source of energy and fibre in moderation; however, this is nothing that can't be offered by a prey-model diet that doesn't need to be processed or contain a bunch of harmful ingredients.
+It's fair to say that carbohydrates can provide a source of energy and fibre in moderation; however, this is nothing that can't be offered by a prey-model diet that doesn't need to be processed or contain a bunch of harmful ingredients that potentially lead to disease states.

 The biggest issue for most is budget, as meat is far more costly than plants.
 For a lot of pet parents, the commercial option is affordable and easily attainable.
 While it's not perfect, wet food is much closer to what cats should be eating, with high moisture and protein levels; and usually a small amount of carbohydrates.
 Once cats start eating kibble, it can be difficult to transition them to anything else.